 The crop is transformed into gourmet bars that sell briskly in Venezuela and are exported to the United States, Europe and Japan by the country's premier chocolate maker, Chocolates El Rey, or The King.
 As the company has won success and international acclaim, though, it has also had to cope with difficulties brought on by President Hugo Chavez's socialist government.

-El Rey's growing business illustrates how some entrepreneurs are managing to hold on and even thrive in Venezuela despite more government regulations and state takeovers of companies
+El Rey's growing business illustrates how some entrepreneurs are managing to hold on and even thrive in Venezuela despite more government regulations and state takeovers of companies and farmland.
+Producers of crops such as coffee and sugar have struggled in the face of price controls and cheap imports.

 El Rey used to go through just four bureaucratic steps to export its chocolate.
 Now, owner Jorge Redmond says the list of requirements has grown to more than 50.